bokand/page-collection/README.md

 ### Summarized Web-Facing Changes

   * Specify web browser handling of `text/uri-list` media types.
-  * Introduce a `multi:` URI scheme to allow users to easily share multilinks.
+  * Introduce a `multi:` URL scheme to allow users to easily share multilinks.
   * Add an opt-in for for anchors to non-`multi` schemes to allow opening multilinks.
   * Define a permission model for when a collection link may open multiple windows.
   * Use content negotiation to allow servers to feature detect user agents capable of handling text/uri-list.